frietz58/pepper_sim/README.md

 # What is this?

 Template repository to quickly get a simulated pepper environment up and running.
 This is not straight forward, because most pepper related ROS packages are only available for ROS kinetic, which is not supported on Ubuntu 18.04.
-Hence, we have to compile everything from source, which is essentially why the small shell script in `/pepper_ws/src/` does.
+Hence, we have to compile everything from source, which is essentially what the small shell script in `/pepper_ws/src/` does.

 # Installation
 **IMPORTANT**: Requires ROS melodic to be installed on your system.
 Follow installation instructions <a href="http://wiki.ros.org/melodic/Installation/Ubuntu" target="_blank">here</a>